Russia-Ukraine War: What to know on Russia’s war in Ukraine | Federal News Network

 VIOLENCE STOPS PLANNED CIVILIAN EVACUATIONS AGAIN

-The plan agreed with Russian forces had been to allow people fleeing the combat and shelling to leave along designated humanitarian “green corridors,” but Gerashchenko said on Telegram that Russians had not respected the truce.

-A day earlier, Ukrainian officials similarly said Russian artillery fire and airstrikes had prevented residents from leaving before the agreed-to evacuations got underway in Mariupol and the nearby city of Volnovakha.
-Then, Putin accused Ukraine of sabotaging the effort.

-Russia has sought to cut off Ukraine’s access to the Sea of Avrov in the south.
+Russia has sought to cut off Ukraine’s access to the Sea of Azov in the south.
 Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.

-Eduard Basurin, spokesman for the military in separatist-held Donetsk territory, said safe passage corridors for residents would also be opened for residents of Volnovakha.

 WHAT ELSE IS HAPPENING ON THE GROUND?

-Russian forces launched hundreds of missiles and artillery attacks across the country, including dropping powerful bombs on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
-But a mileslong Russian armored column threatening the capital was still stalled outside Kyiv.
+Russian forces launched hundreds of missiles and artillery attacks, dropping powerful bombs on residential areas of Chernihiv, a city north of the capital of Kyiv, Ukrainian officials said.
+But a miles-long Russian armored column threatening the capital remained stalled outside Kyiv.

-President Volodymyr Zelenskyy said Ukrainian forces were holding key cities in the central and southeastern part of the country, while the Russians were trying to block and keep encircled Kharkiv, Mykolaiv, Chernihiv and Sumy.
+On Sunday evening, Mykolaiv in the south and Kharkiv, the country’s second-largest city, were also shelled.

+A senior American defense official said Sunday the U.S. believes about 95% of the Russian forces that had been arrayed around Ukraine are now inside the country.
+Ukrainian air and missile defenses remain effective and in use, and the Ukrainian military continues to fly aircraft and to employ air defense assets, the official said.

-Ukrainian forces were also defending Odesa, Ukraine’s biggest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.
+Ukrainian forces were also defending Odesa, Ukraine’s largest port city, from Russian ships, Ukrainian presidential adviser Oleksiy Arestovich said.

-Russian troops took control of the southern port city of Kherson last week.
-Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said.
+The Russian Defense Ministry on Sunday announced plans to strike Ukraine’s military-industrial complex, and alleged Ukrainian forces were plotting to blow up an experimental nuclear reactor in Kharkiv and to blame it on Russia.
+The ministry offered no evidence to back its claims, which could not be independently verified.

 ZELENSKYY PUSHES CALL FOR NO-FLY ZONE